 Bitcoin is a P2P digital cryptocurrency created by pseudonymous developer Satoshi Nakamoto.
-The first paper on Bitcoin [5], also referred to as the original Bitcoin paper, has been published by Nakamoto in 2008.
+The first paper on Bitcoin [6], also referred to as the original Bitcoin paper, was published by Nakamoto in 2008.
 It provides a brief description of the concepts and architecture schematics of the Bitcoin protocol.
 It was used as theoretical groundwork for the first implementation of a fully functional Bitcoin client.
-However, up until present times, no structured and accessible protocol specification was created.
-Although the Bitcoin community has successfully created a protocol specification [8], it is meant as a reference for individuals with good prior understanding of the protocol.
+However, up until present times, no structured and accessible protocol specification has been written.
+Although the Bitcoin community has successfully created a protocol specification [9], it requires solid prior understanding of its concepts and implementation.
 In the scope of this paper a formal and accessible specification of the core Bitcoin protocol, i.e. excluding the P2P overlay network, will be presented.